-The Wrestler Brian Adams – Part 1: Axe Em!
+Axe Em!
 Smash Em!
 Crush Em!
+Crush in Demolition

-Before signing to the WWF, wrestler Brian Adams had a 4-year year run that saw him working for a small American company as well as in Japan, actually making his debut in New Japan but not doing much of note aside from being trained by Antonio Inoki.
-His first run in New Japan simply ended because of a problem with his work visa.
+Before signing to the WWF, wrestler Brian Adams had a 4-year year run that saw him working for a small American company and Japan, actually making his debut in New Japan but not doing much of note aside from being trained by Antonio Inoki.
+His first run in New Japan ended because of a problem with his work visa.

 In 1990, Crush joined as the third member of Demolition.
 He was brought in as a substitute for Ax to defend the titles with Smash while Ax battled through some health issues.